 Founded by the father in law of Thomas Edison in 1874, Chautauqua continues to be a summer camp for the intellectually curious.

+In the mid-1800’s, Seneca Falls NY was drawing Abolitionists, Suffragists, proponents of Temperance, and other agitators.
 This whirlwind of evangelical fervor was so hot, this corner of Northwestern NY was known as “The burned over District.”
-Elizabeth Cady Stanton and Susan B. Anthony, Frederick Douglas and Harriet Tubman, spurred on movements that gained national attention – and all lived in the area.
+Elizabeth Cady Stanton and Susan B. Anthony, Frederick Douglas and Harriet Tubman all lived in the area.
+And they spurred on movements that gained national attention.

 Home to Franklin D. and Eleanore Roosevelt and Culinary Institute of America.
 See the bed FDR was born in and the wheelchair that the public never saw – plus a terrific new multi million dollar museum.

 Explore significant stops on the Underground Railroad.

 Historical Attractions In Pennsylvania

-Bradford PA: In the PA Wilds – the country’s first “Billion Dollar Oil Field.”
-Also where Zippo Lighters were invented and still made.
+The “PA Wilds” encompassed the country’s first “Billion Dollar Oil Field.”
+It’s also where Zippo Lighters were invented and still made.

 For Railroad History fans and trainspotters – site of the engineering marvel, Horseshoe Curve.

 Where the controversial Indian Industrial School was located, and the current must-see Army Heritage Center.

 Where George Washington crossed the Delaware on that fateful Christmas Day 1776.
 See Washington Crossing Historic Park.

 Battlefield, Town, Eisenhower’s only home.

-Philadelphia PA: Museum of the U.S. Constitution.
+Philly is “philled” with historic attractions.
+Museum of the U.S. Constitution.
 Liberty Bell.
 Grave of Benjamin Franklin.
 Museum of the American Revolution.
 With over eighteen historic sites, Philly is the best city for learning about our country’s origins.